Discover

 Crawler control files

-This checker looks for the public signals that matter most: unavailable robots.txt, Disallow: /, external sitemap declarations, external URLs, and spam-looking sitemap entries.
+This checker looks for the public signals that matter most: unavailable robots.txt, Disallow: /, external sitemap declarations, external URLs, and unexpected sitemap entries.

 robots.txt